Beemer-2/GibJohn-Tutoring-School-Flask-Project/README.md

 This is a school project used to learn flask and log-in systems.
 All data is dummy data and is not being used by real users.
+Even the database included is all fake.